Dadoum/Provision/readme-en.md

 ## Running

-Create two folders, lib and apple, next to the executable exécutable.
+Create two folders, lib and apple, next to the executable.

 ```bash
 # We are still in Provision folder